-Within the minimum invested in sustainable investments, the minimum share of investments with a social objective is 0%.
-While the product is committed to a minimum level of sustainable investments overall, no allocation between environmental and social objectives has been determined in advance.
+Within the minimum invested in sustainable investments, the share of investments with a social objective is not determined in advance.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?